 Dentures and partial dentures are most commonly associated with seniors, but many young people wear them too.
 According to the National Health and Nutrition Examination Survey, adult tooth loss has been on the decline since the 1960s.
 Even so, many Americans rely on dentures to improve not just their smiles but also their speech and ability to chew food comfortably.

-Dentures and partial dentures are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dentures and partial dentures are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Dentures and partial dentures fill any tooth loss gaps with false teeth.
 We offer a range of tooth replacement options.
 If you are ready to learn more about the available options, reach out to us by phone (949) 258-9682.